ArcadeHustle/WatermelonPapriumDump/README.md

 [![Paprium launch](http://img.youtube.com/vi/f3CTqTzkgZQ/0.jpg)](https://www.youtube.com/watch?v=f3CTqTzkgZQ)<br>

 ## DATENMEISTER DT128M16VA1LT
-The "custom" chip made by [Daten Semiconductor](https://web.archive.org/web/20190706065046/http://datensemi.com/), that is really just a bunch of comodity parts covered in black [epoxy glob top encapsulant](https://www.youtube.com/watch?v=dRsl4c6NM8U).<br>
-Never mind that "Datenmeister DT128M16VA1LT chipset is fake"](https://papriumfiasco.wordpress.com/tag/datenmeister/), or that the website of the company that "makes" it, was originally registered to Fonzie.
+The "custom" chip made by [Daten Semiconductor](https://web.archive.org/web/20190706065046/http://datensemi.com/), that is really just a bunch of comodity parts covered in black [epoxy glob top encapsulant](https://www.youtube.com/watch?v=dRsl4c6NM8U).
+Never mind that ["Datenmeister DT128M16VA1LT chipset is fake"](https://papriumfiasco.wordpress.com/tag/datenmeister/), or that the website of the company that "makes" it, was originally registered to Fonzie.

 ### Main Components as related to potential data storage, or game logic.
 Several components of "DT128M16VA1LT" on the Paprium cart are succeptable to known weaknesses, and potential attacks.
 Being beneath black goop does not at all make the chips impervious to attack.<br>